yang325/nimble-demo/README.md

-# nimble_demo
+# Overview
-Apache NimBLE is an open-source Bluetooth 5.0 stack (both Host &amp; Controller) that completely replaces the proprietary SoftDevice on Nordic chipsets.
+Apache Mynewt offers the world’s first fully open-source Bluetooth Low Energy (BLE) or Bluetooth Smart stack fully compliant with Bluetooth 5 specifications with support for Bluetooth Mesh.
+It is called NimBLE.

+In this project, Nimble and FreeRTOS are combined for evaluation.
+Host runs on STM32 and controller runs on nRF51822.
+Two chips communicate with each other using UART.
+For now, this repository only contains code for host subsystem.